OpenClaw Does Everything. You Still Have to Type.

 Your stream-of-consciousness became a clear, actionable instruction.
 The agent can execute it immediately.

-Multiple agents — route different hotkeys to different agents
+Multiple agents — route different hotkeys to different sessions

 Real Workflows